stephdl/ns8-postgresql16/README.md

     runagent -m postgresql1
     podman exec -ti postgresql-app psql -U postgres

-using another terminal, access the database from the host using the postgres uri
+2. using another terminal, access the database from the host using the postgres uri

-    psql postgresql://postgres:Nethesis,1234@localhost:${TCP_PORT_PGSQL}/postgres
+    psql postgresql://postgres:Nethesis,1234@IP_of_Node:${TCP_PORT_PGSQL}/postgres

-`${TCP_PORT_PGSQL} `is set inside the environment of the module
+`${TCP_PORT_PGSQL} `is set inside the environment of the module `IP_of_Node` is the IP running the container, it might be the internal wiregard IP or the external IP of the node

 ## Get the configuration
 You can retrieve the configuration with